Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 jslint.com user interface.

-Description | option |
+| Description | option | Meaning |

-Enable experimental warnings. | beta |
+| Enable experimental warnings. | beta | truewill enable the following additional warnings:

 |

-Allow bitwise operator. | bitwise |
+| Allow bitwise operator. | bitwise | trueif bitwise operators should be allowed.
+The

 bitwise operators are rarely used in JavaScript programs, so it

-is usually more likely that & is a mistyping of
+is usually more likely that&is a mistyping of&&than that it indicates a bitwise

 and.